hackclub/hackclub/workshops/weather_app/README.md

 ## 4. Improving the design of skeleton using CSS

-We will customize the body by giving it background colour, display property, font-size and line-height.
+We will start the `CSS` code by adding some style to the `<body>` like background colour, display, font-size and line-height.

-We will set display value as `flex` because Flexbox makes it easier to design a flexible responsive layout without using float or positioning.
+We will set the display value as `flex` because Flexbox makes it easier to design a responsive layout without using float or positioning.

 Till now the code would look something like this: